dozmorovlab/UO_project_2021/03_merge_replicates/README.md

 ## Randomizer.sh

 The merged primary file was around 500 GB, nearly twice the size of the liver metastasis sample with all merged replicates (~ 250 GB).
+We split the primary file into two halves, shuffled the contents randomly, then merged one half of each together to create two equally sized primary files (~250 GB).